icelandico/geodev_site/src/lib/content/blog/something-about-enums.md

 ---
-templateKey: blog-post
-title: Something about Enums
+category: Typescript
+date: 2023-04-20 19:34:30.921000+00:00
+description: Learn how to define and use enums in TypeScript for named constants.
+  Discover how TypeScript automatically assigns numeric values and generates JavaScript objects.
+Boost your TypeScript skills today!
 slug: Something about Enums
-date: 2023-04-20T19:34:30.921Z
-category: Typescript
 tag:
 - typescript
 - javascript
+templateKey: blog-post
+title: Something about Enums
 ---

 Enums let us to define a set of named constants.
 It's essentially a set of key-value pairs, where the keys are string or numeric values that represent a set of related constants.

 The simpliest example is: